National Women’s Register is an organisation for all women

 Engage in stimulating discussions

-Come along to local meetings and national events
+Come along to local and online meet ups and national events

 More reasons to

 Our talks have taken us back in time to the Tudors, investigated the Black Lives Matter movement and provided invaluable information about Cyber Crime and how best to protect ourselves.
 There is sure to be something for everyone!

 NWR members also receive a monthly newsletter and weekly news and events update.

 I was invited to a group meeting – and I was hooked – such a welcome from everyone.
 I enjoy the outings, quiz nights, local group meetings, meetings with other groups, and regional and national conferences.